Optimizing compiler: Peephole optimization

+Inter-procedural optimization

-Interprocedural, whole-program or link-time optimization These analyze all of a program's source code.
-The greater quantity of information extracted means that optimizations can be more effective compared to when they only have access to local information, i.e. within a single function.
-This kind of optimization can also allow new techniques to be performed.
-For instance, function inlining, where a call to a function is replaced by a copy of the function body.
+Interprocedural optimizations analyze all of a program's source code.
+The more information available, the more effective the optimizations can be.
+The information can be used for various optimizations, including function inlining, where a call to a function is replaced by a copy of the function body.

+Link-time optimization

+Link-time optimization (LTO), or whole-program optimization, is a more general class of interprocedural optimization.
+During LTO, the compiler has visibility across translation units which allows it to perform more aggressive optimizations like cross-module inlining and devirtualization.

+Machine and object code optimization

-Machine code optimization and object code optimizer These analyze the executable task image of the program after all of an executable machine code has been linked.
-Some of the techniques that can be applied in a more limited scope, such as macro compression which saves space by collapsing common sequences of instructions, are more effective when the entire executable task image is available for analysis.
+Machine code optimization involves using an object code optimizer to analyze the program after all machine code has been linked.
+Techniques such as macro compression, which conserves space by condensing common instruction sequences, become more effective when the entire executable task image is available for analysis.

-In addition to scoped optimizations, there are two further general categories of optimization: